basp/nanibot/README.md

 * This API will probably be formalized in the next (0.0.2) version.
 * Having `ignored` feels like a bit of a cop out but I kinda like it for stuff that is really a **command** and not a **query**.
-In other words, commands should return `void`, `ignored`, `0` whatever.
+In other words, commands should return `void`, `ignored`, `0` whatever and mutate some kind of state.
+The point is, their return value is not that interesting.
 And queries should return something useful.
-This might sound logical but a lot of people still get it wrong.
+This might sound logical (or illogical depending where you're coming from) but a lot of people still get it wrong.
 However if you're reading this you probably know a thing or two about functional programming so hopefully you know better.

+In any case, this concept is deeply ingrained in the **OTP** framework itself in the the form of `handle_call/3` (a query) and `handle_cast/2` (a command).

+Check out (Martin Fowler)[http://martinfowler.com/bliki/CQRS.html] for more info on CQRS.

 ## random stuff
 Remember you do func assignment in the shell, I usually have something like: